dsolstad/walkthrough-try2hack.nl/level13.md

 Nothing interesting in the source.
 Viewing it in a image viewer just shows the try2hack logo.
 Let's go deeper into the filesystem...

 The ext filesystem has inodes that holds metadata of files.
-We can browse the filesystem by going to an inode which tells us in what data block the file or directory is located at.
+We can browse the filesystem, by going to an inode which tells us in what data block the file or directory is located at.
 It will make much more sense when we start.

-First we find out the block size.
+First we find the block size.

 ```bash
 root@kali:~# fsstat -f ext level13